 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-We all hate that moment when the vegetable garden meets the first years frost.
+We all hate that moment when the vegetable garden meets the first years’ frost.
 We see those leaves we worked so hard to grow get translucent and die.
-Its a harsh reality but its one we must face every year.
+It’s a harsh reality but its one we must face every year.

-Many people thing the death of plants in the winter means the death of fresh vegetables from the garden.
+Many people think the death of plants in the winter means the death of fresh vegetables from the garden.
 If you know how to store vegetables over the winter you can have access to those fresh foods through most of the cold season.

 The vegetables that store best are hardy root vegetables.
 These can be stored in a number of ways and have been for a very long time.

-For hundreds of years we have been digging root cellars in the ground in order to take advantage of the temperature stability underground.
+For hundreds of years, we have been digging root cellars in the ground in order to take advantage of the temperature stability underground.
 These cellars are often lined by stone and wood and are tall enough for most people to enter.

-In these cellars you would store your things like garlic, potatoes and even fresh root vegetables.
+In these cellars, you would store your things like garlic, potatoes, and even fresh root vegetables.
 The best method for storing those fresh root vegetables is layered in sand.

 Five Gallon Buckets

 What if we took 5 gallon buckets and used the same layer method.
 These could be buried in the ground with the lid on and would act just like the root cellar.

 Though you have to battle garden pests in the summer you are paid off in loads of fresh vegetables.
-In the winter you lose lots of that produce but you dont have to lose it all.
+In the winter you lose lots of that produce, but you don’t have to lose it all.